 C. Does Senate Bill 610 apply to all condominiums currently in existence?

 Senate Bill 610 also creates MCL 559.167(5) which indicates that the statute applies to a reversion under subsection (4) “occurring” before or after the effective date of the act.
-While subsection (4) did not previously exist, and arguments exist that is has no application to common element property where the right to construct “need not be built” units was lost under former MCL 559.167(3), it is likely that developers or successors developers will argue that Senate Bill 610 was intended to have retroactive effect.
-Such arguments will be problematic for condominiums in which the 10 year period has already expired and the undeveloped units have already automatically remained as common elements.
+While subsection (4) did not previously exist, and arguments exist that it has no application to common element property where the right to construct “need not be built” units were lost under former MCL 559.167(3), it is likely that developers or successors developers will argue that Senate Bill 610 was intended to have retroactive effect.
+Such arguments will be problematic for condominiums in which the 10-year period has already expired and the undeveloped units have already automatically remained as common elements.

-If Subsection (5) is construed to apply to condominium in which the right to construct “need not be built” units has already ceased to exist under the current statute, practical issues will arise.
-Under Senate Bill 610, is an association now required to re-create the units, hold a vote and provide a developer a second chance to the develop the units?
+If Subsection (5) is construed to apply to condominiums in which the right to construct “need not be built” units have already ceased to exist under the current statute, practical issues will arise.
+Under Senate Bill 610, is an association now required to re-create the units, hold a vote and provide a developer a second chance to develop the units?
 What if the developer does not want the units back?